marmotteio/marmotteio/README.md

     <img src="https://www.deploytodo.com/do-btn-blue.svg" width="200px" alt="Deploy to DO" />
 </a>

+## Features

+Marmotte offers the following features:

+- **Asset Tracking:** Keep an inventory of all your IT assets and track their status in real time.
+- **User-Friendly Interface:** Navigate through the system with an intuitive and user-friendly interface.
+- **Reports and Analytics:** Generate detailed reports about your IT assets for better decision-making.
+- **Secure:** Security is a top priority.
+Marmotte is designed with robust security measures to protect your data.

 ## Running Marmotte with Docker

 Using Docker is one of the quickest and most efficient ways to get Marmotte up and running, irrespective of the platform you're on.
 Docker encapsulates the application within a container, ensuring it has all the dependencies it needs to run.
 This means you don't have to worry about installing any additional software or libraries; Docker handles it all for you.